 What Is CCaaS (Contact Center as a Service)?

 CCaaS platforms are cloud-based contact center systems designed for companies that operate large-scale customer support operations.
+According to ContactBabel's US Contact Center Decision-Makers' Guide, these platforms serve enterprises with complex multi-channel customer service needs.
 We're talking 50-500 agents handling thousands of interactions daily across voice, email, chat, social media, and SMS.
+Plivo's contact center statistics for 2025 show these platforms process millions of interactions daily at enterprise scale.

 They're not built for a three-person HVAC crew or a solo real estate agent.